 Punishment is Less Effective:

-> Punishing people is different from reinforcement as you are applying a behaviour that the person doesn’t want to reduce an activity you want to stop.
-However, punishment is generally less effective than reinforcement because it is harder to get people to stop doing something than finding an alternative for them to do instead.
+Punishing people is different from reinforcement as you are applying a behaviour that the person doesn’t want to reduce an activity you want to stop.
+However, punishment is generally less effective than reinforcement.
+It is harder to get people to stop doing something than finding an alternative for them to do instead.
 Indeed, punishments can sometimes back-fire as people change their behaviour in unexpected ways to avoid the pain.

-> In one case a day care nursery applied a late pick-up fee for parents who collected their children after 6pm with the intention that it would reduce the behaviour.
+In one case a day care nursery applied a late pick-up fee for parents who collected their children after 6pm with the intention that it would reduce the behaviour.
 The opposite happened as the nature of the relationship changed.
-Before the fee was applied parents might feel some guilt that they were preventing the day care staff from getting home.
-But once the fee was applied it became a pure monetary transaction that the parents felt they were compensating the nursery for and so did not feel so guilty about.
+Before the fee, parents might feel some guilt that they were preventing the day care staff from getting home.
+But once the fee was applied it became a pure monetary transaction.
+So they did not feel so guilty about it.

-> Reward psychology indicates that punishment is less effective than reward and it can backfire by changing the nature of the relationship.
+Reward psychology indicates that punishment is less effective than reward and it can backfire by changing the nature of the relationship.

 Reward psychology highlights the importance of selecting the most appropriate schedule for rewarding visitors.
 This can be a powerful means of engaging and encouraging desired behaviours.
 Ensure you take time to test different rewards though so that you find what motivates your customers.
 Try removing things that might cause your customers pain (e.g. fees or charges) especially if you can link it to targeted behaviours.